meldron/psonoci/README.md

 Falling back to `MUSL <=1.1` is no longer an option because of [CVE-2020-28928](https://www.openwall.com/lists/musl/2020/11/19/1)

+I am not sure if `aarch64-apple-darwin` is also supported (I think it should work).
+So if there are any Apple M1 users out there please let me know.

 ## Install

 Download `psonoci` binary, make executable (`chmod +x psonoci`), and place into a directory which is part of your `$PATH`.